North Sumatra: Culinary

-Typical food in North Sumatra varies greatly, depending on the region.
-It is the only provinces in Sumatra island and may one of provinces in Indonesia that has serves non-halal based food such as pork and alcohol, as around 40 percent of provinces are not Muslim.
-Saksang and Babi panggang karo are very familiar to those who carry out parties or home cooking.
-For example, in the Pakpak Dairi area, Pelleng is a typical food with very spicy spices.
-Tne characteristic of Batak cuisine is its preference to andaliman (Zanthoxylum acanthopodium) as the main spice.
-That is why andaliman in Indonesia sometimes dubbed as Batak pepper., in the Batak land itself there is dengke naniarsik which is fish that is fried without using coconut.
+There is a wide variety of food in North Sumatra, depending on the region.
+This includes Saksang and Babi panggang karo, and in the Pakpak Dairi area, Pelleng is a very spicy popular typical food.
+The characteristic of Batak cuisine is its preference for andaliman (Zanthoxylum acanthopodium) as the main spice.
+That is why andaliman in Indonesia is sometimes dubbed as Batak pepper.
+In the Batak land itself there is dengke nani arsik which is fish that is fried without using coconut.
 For taste, Batak land is heaven for lovers of coconut milk and spicy food.
-Pasituak Natonggi or money to buy sweet palm wine is a very familiar term there, describing how close palm wine or nira is to their lives.
+Pasiyak Natonggi or money to buy sweet palm wine is a very familiar term there, describing how close palm wine or nira is to their lives.
 Batak people are majority Christian — unlike neighboring Muslim-majority ethnic groups such as Aceh and Minang — Christian Batak people are not restricted to Islamic halal dietary law.

-Many of the Batak's popular meals are made of pork as well as dishes made from unusual ingredients, such as dog meat or blood, however there are also halal batak dishes, mostly chicken, beef, lamb, mutton, and freshwater fishes, with large population of Batak Muslim, especially among Mandailing people, they made their own dishes such as Sayur daun ubi tumbuk or mashed-cassava leaves soup, Pora-pora, Salai ikan, Pakkat and others.
-Batak culinary centers are located in towns of Batak highlands, such as the town of Kabanjahe and Berastagi in Tanah Karo area.
-While some towns around the Lake Toba offers freshwater fish dishes such as carp arsik.
-The Northern Sumatra capital of Medan is also a Batak cuisine hotspot where numerous of Lapo (Batak eating restaurant) can be found anywhere across the province, it even expanded into neighbouring provinces such as Riau, Riau Islands, even capital Jakarta and neighbouring country like in Penang, Malaysia and Singapore.
+Many of the Batak popular meals contain pork as well as dishes made from unusual ingredients, such as dog meat or blood, however there are also halal batak dishes, mostly chicken, beef, lamb, mutton, and freshwater fishes.
+With a large population of Batak being Muslim, especially among Mandailing people, they have their own dishes such as Sayur daun ubi tumbuk or mashed-cassava leaf soup, Pora-pora, Salai ikan, Pakkat and others.
+Batak culinary centres are located in towns of Batak highlands, such as the town of Kabanjahe and Berastagi in Tanah Karo area.
+Some towns around the Lake Toba offer freshwater fish dishes such as carp arsik.
+The Northern Sumatra capital of Medan is also a Batak cuisine hotspot where numerous of Lapo (Batak restaurants) can be found anywhere across the province, it even expanded into neighbouring provinces such as Riau, Riau Islands, even capital Jakarta and neighbouring countries like in Malaysia and Singapore.